Graylog2/documentation/pages/getting_started.rst

 Import the VM
 ^^^^^^^^^^^^^^

-These screenshots are for VMWare.
-VirtualBox is nearly the same, so don't sweat it if that's what you are using.
+These screenshots are for VMWare (VirtualBox is nearly the same).
-Basically, select *File -> Import...* and choose the ``graylog.ova`` file you downloaded and follow the prompts.
+Select *File -> Import...*, choose the ``graylog.ova`` file you downloaded, and follow the prompts.

 .. image:: /images/gs_2-import-vm.png

 Run the image
 ^^^^^^^^^^^^^^

-This is just what you are going to see when you run the image.
-Here is where all of the Graylog server processes (more on that later) and the database will run.
-We can split them apart later for performance, but just to get a quick overview there is no need.
-Don't close this window just yet, we're going to need the IP that's right above your login prompt.
+This is what you will see when you run the image.
+This is where all the Graylog server processes (more on that later) and the database will run.
+We can split them apart later for performance, but there's no need to do that right now for a quick overview.
+Don't close this window just yet, we're going to need the IP for the next step.

 .. image:: /images/gs_3-gl-server.png

 Connect to the Web Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to a web browser on your host machine, and type the IP address you saw in the previous screen.
+Go to a web browser on your host machine and type the IP address you saw in the previous screen.
 You should get a Graylog Web Console login page.
 Enter ``admin/admin`` to login.

 .. image:: /images/gs_4-gl-webconsole.png